Donutellko/SmnsTest/README.md

   Available for role ADMIN only.
 Contains two buttons: to populate DB with example data (entered into a field nearby), and to clear the DB.
 * User zone:
   Available for role USER.
 Contains table, filled by 10 latest entries.
-Reload button.
+  Controls are: Reload button, Filter and Count fields.
 * Sensor zone:
   Fields for temperature, latitude and longitude.
-A button to send it.
+A button to send it to server.

 ## Geocode

 Retrieving of location is implemented using Google API.
 Locations are retrieved during Add operation, and result is stored in database.
+After retrieving Bounds information it is also stored in database, so we get information for each city just once.

 Google API key is set in `src/main/resources/application-geocode.yaml` like this: